blessinvarkey/blessinvarkey.github.io/theatre/lecture4.md

 ## Prompt Tips
-Use the write-up you created, modify one of the prompts below:
 - "Write a scene for a modern-day play set in a coffee shop where two old friends unexpectedly meet."
 - "Write a comedic dialogue..." or "Craft a suspenseful monologue about..."
 - Instead of asking everything in one go, break your prompt into smaller parts.
 For example, you could first ask for a character description, then for a setting, and finally for a scene involving that character in that setting.